Auth1337/Discord-Multiple-Token-Hoster/README.md

 **Created By KaramveerPlayZ#1337**

+# Hosting
-# Add Your Tokens in tokens.txt File And run using python3 main.py
+Add Your Tokens in tokens.txt File And run using python3 main.py

 # skids
 ik you will skid it that's why you're gay